 Church saints are the body of Christ.
-They are definitely not saints given this title by a Pope or some Prime Minister around the world.
+They are definitely not saints given this title by a Pope, Queen, King, or Prime Minister around the world.
 They are declared by God.

 Saint in the Greek is hágios, hag'-ee-os (G40); sacred (physically, pure, morally blameless or religious, ceremonially, consecrated):—(most) holy (one, thing), saint.

 To be a church saint, one must be saved.
 We can't make ourselves holy.
 God does that when we obey the gospel of Jesus Christ when we are born again.
 We do that by obeying Acts 2:38 - we repent, are baptized in the name of Jesus Christ for the remission (forgiveness) of sins, and receive the gift of the Holy Ghost.
 We know we have received the gift of the Holy Ghost because when we submit our tongues to God, we speak in another language that is not learned.
 God does this work, not us, making us holy, making us church saints, part of the body of Christ.